Questions?

 The core camp hours are 9:30am-3:30pm, with Extended Hours until 5:30pm.
 We have a flexible drop off from 8:30-9:30 each morning because we know mornings with children don’t always go according to plan, and it can be difficult to get everyone up, fed, dressed and out of the house at a precise time.
 And it’s summer, so sometimes a slow morning is just what you need.
 However, this time at camp is put to great use.
 If you are able to get here before 9:30, children have the opportunity to connect with each other and the staff on a personal level and enjoy time together.
 This seemingly casual part of the day is actually a very purposeful way to create community and forge relationships that become important during the challenging, and sometimes frustrating, building times when campers often need to collaborate in order to succeed.

 The regular camp day ends at 3pm.
 Between 1/2 and 3/4 of campers are picked up from 3-3:30pm, while the rest stay for Extended Hours.
 Our goal for this time is that when parents arrive, campers beg for just five more minutes.
 We believe that campers need some down time in the later afternoon, so this time is a bit different from the rest of the day.
 During Extended Hours, we take a break from the weekly Building Challenges and offer crafts and other fun activities that reinforce creativity and fine motor skills, which leads to more successful building.
-There is also plenty of time for campers to play games inside and run around outside (weather permitting).
+There is also plenty of time for campers to play games inside and run around outside (weather and space permitting).

 Campers should come in comfortable clothes that can get messy.
 They will be moving around and working with a variety of materials, some of which may end up on their clothing.